SimonProgrammer/challenges-fm-qrcode-component/README.md

-# Reto Frontend Mentor: Componente QR
+# Frontend Mentor challenge: QR Component

-Este es un proyecto web donde se maqueta un componente de QR
+This is a web project where a QR component is modeled

-## Lenguajes
+## Languajes

-- HTML
+-HTML
-- Css
+-Css

-## Autor
+## Author

 Simon Lopez